Inflation casts long shadow as Argentina's Macri tries to fix economy

 "It is going to hurt us all," said Cristina Lopez, 70, who works as a secretary to supplement a pension that she says is not enough to get by on.
 "I went to get medicine yesterday and it had gone up 30-40 percent already."

-Lopez voted for Macri's center-right "Let's Change" alliance and blames the poor economy on 12 years of populist policies.
+Lopez voted for Macri's centre-right "Let's Change" alliance and blames the poor economy on 12 years of populist policies.

 "They left us in a bad situation," she said of the previous government of leftist Cristina Fernandez, who imposed currency and trade controls in Latin America's No 3 economy in a bid to boost domestic consumption and foster national industries.

-As Macri dismantles those policies, he risks tipping the economy into recession and stirring unrest from labor unions linked to the Peronist party he has just turfed out of power.
+As Macri dismantles those policies, he risks tipping the economy into recession and stirring unrest from labour unions linked to the Peronist party he has just turfed out of power.

 "The contractive exchange, fiscal and monetary policies at the same time will generate a decline in economic activity in the first half of the year," said a research note from Buenos Aires brokerage Allaria Ledesma and Co.